MasteryCoding/Project-ClickNavigation/README.md

         // Get the velocity of the NavMeshAgent Vector3 velocity = navMeshAgent.velocity;

-        // Use the velocity to get the component vector in the Z direction Vector3 forwardVelocity = Vector3.Scale(velocity, transform.forward);
+        // Convert the velocity from global to local.
+        Vector3 localVelocity = transform.InverseTransformDirection(velocity);

         // Speed is a scalar.
-We can get it from the magnitude of the forwardVelocity vector float forwardSpeed = forwardVelocity.magnitude;
+We can get it from the z axis of the local velocity. float forwardSpeed = localVelocity.z;

-        // Now we can set the Speed parameter of the Animator animator.SetFloat("Speed", forwardSpeed);
+        // Now we can set the Speed parameter of the Animator. animator.SetFloat("Speed", forwardSpeed);
     }
 }